Legally Growing Cannabis in Canada

 Space: Fits in most room

-Initial Cost: Requires fairly substantial initial investment
+Initial Cost: Requires a substantial initial investment

 Quantity: Only allows you to grow one plant at a time